jawahar-shazab/docs/docs/api.md

 GET /v1/detectorConfigs/:detectorConfigId
 ```

-Retrieves details of a specific detector configuration by its ID.
+This API retrieves detailed information about a specific detector configuration, identified by its `detectorConfigId`.
+It provides comprehensive details about the configuration, including its settings and parameters.

 #### 7.Update Detector Config